Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 2008

 Membership reaches 97 during 2007-8 membership year.
-Club has probably its most succesful year, with three overseas trips (Chuuk Lagoon, Palau and Papua New Guinea - Rabaul and Kavieng), a trip to the Great Barrier Reef, numerous trips within NSW and local dives with record numbers attending.
+Club has probably its most successful year, with three overseas trips (Chuuk Lagoon, Palau and Papua New Guinea - Rabaul and Kavieng), a trip to the Great Barrier Reef, numerous trips within NSW and local dives with record numbers attending.
 There are now six boats in the Club.
-Jason Coombs takes over as President.
-Don Pike relinquishes membership due to ill health after 28 years as a member.

 The Christmas Party was again held at Kurnell, with about 60 members and family attending.